Have you finally found the perfect property but now have no idea how to take the next step?

 In most states of Australia, it’s legal to be ‘gazumped’ – where you miss out on a deal because someone else comes along with a higher offer than the one you made – but many believe it’s morally wrong.

-Have your finance pre-approved and make sure you can pay the 10 per cent deposit so there’s no delay when you go to exchange contracts on a property.
+- Have your finance pre-approved and make sure you can pay the 10% deposit so there’s no delay when you go to exchange contracts on a property.

-If you’re making an offer with a timeframe, do it on a day where there isn’t an open inspection.
+- If you’re making an offer with a timeframe, do it on a day when there isn’t an open inspection.

-Gazumping can’t occur at auctions, because the property is simply sold to the highest bidder on the day and there’s no cooling off period.
+Note: Gazumping can’t occur at auctions, because the property is simply sold to the highest bidder on the day and there’s no cooling-off period.

 This can be used if the buyer and seller enter a contract, but someone then comes along and makes a higher offer.